debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

         sleep 5
 done
 ```

-The & in the rcS will run the script in the background so that it is always running without interuptting anything else.

 The hello file will constantly be trying to connect back to our host machine, and redirect any errors to /dev/null so that they do not get printed.